DeivaProjects/docs/docs/getting-started.md

 ## Octopus Cloud

 **Octopus Cloud** is the hosted version of Octopus Deploy.
 We designed Octopus Cloud and self-hosted Octopus to provide the same functionality.
-There are some minor [differences](need a content and link), and with Octopus Cloud, we're taking care of the service so you can focus on your deployments.
+There are some minor differences in [responsibilities](/docs/administration/security#responsibility) in that we're responsible for  taking backups, upgrading the service, maintaining and monitoring the underlying systems.

 You can sign up for Octopus Cloud at [www.octopus.com/accounts/register](www.octopus.com/accounts/register).